americac/file-indexer/README.md

 * ruby 2.3.1
 * rspec

-Make sure to run the following before running the script or the tests:
+Reminder: run bundler before running the script or the tests:

 ```
 bundle install